Qiplex/disk-space-saver/README.md

-### Disk Space Analyzer that saves  hundreds of gigabytes!
-Available on Windows, Mac and Linux.
+### Disk Space Analyzer that saves  hundreds of gigabytes on Windows, Mac and Linux.

 More info: http://qiplex.com/software/disk-space-saver/